 Under the IAS, Council implemented the following example initiatives.

 Aboriginal Dual Park Names project

 Council consulted with Traditional Owner groups to peer review the initial research on the cultural significance of parks and open spaces and provide the Aboriginal name, meaning and language group for various parks across Brisbane.
 As a result, in 2007, one park per ward was signed with an Aboriginal dual name.

 Black History Month takes place in July each year.
 The program showcases Aboriginal and Torres Strait Islander history, heritage and cultures that acknowledge and celebrate First Australians' achievements and contributions to our city.

 An Indigenous performing arts program encompassing contemporary and traditional dance, art, music, storytelling and comedy.
 Performances are held weekly in Queen Street Mall, Brisbane City.

 Indigenous Art Program is a contemporary art program of Aboriginal and Torres Strait Islander art and culture celebrated through a series of outdoor exhibitions, panel discussions and guided tours.
 Located in the heart of Brisbane City, the program offers rich and diverse responses to the artist’s connection with Brisbane.
 During the Commonwealth Games, Festival 2018, it was one of the flagship events on the program.
 During the Gold Coast 2018 Commonwealth Games (GC2018), Indigenous Art Program was one of the flagship events for Festival 2018, a diverse arts and cultural program which showcased Brisbane as an Event City for GC2018.

-To find out more about the Indigenous Aspirations Strategy, phone Council on 07 3403 8888.
+To find out more about the Reconciliation Action Plan, phone Council on 07 3403 8888.